Love Amongst Ruin

 Love Amongst Ruin are an English rock supergroup, led by Steve Hewitt after his tenure as the drummer for Placebo.
-The band released their self-titled debut album in September 2010 and second album Lose Your Way was released in June 2015.
+The band released their self-titled debut album in September 2010 and their second album Lose Your Way was released in June 2015.

 Band history

 Beginnings and formation (2007–2009)

 Upon leaving Placebo after the conclusion of their Meds tour in September 2007, Steve Hewitt had a vision "to create a new band, a new album and a new sound".
 He immediately enlisted Lamb bassist Jon Thorne and his brother Nick Hewitt to begin writing and demoing new music at his home studio.
 In March 2008, Julian Cope collaborator Donald Ross Skinner was brought in to oversee and co-produce the recording sessions.
 Between April and August 2008, the collective moved to Moles Studio in Bath for three recording sessions with producer Paul Corkett, which yielded ten songs, with Hewitt predominantly performing drums and lead vocals.
 Mixing began in September and continued for six months before the album was mastered by Brian Gardner at Bernie Grundman Mastering in April 2009.

 Hewitt spent the second half of 2009 securing management, publishing and record deals, in addition to finding permanent members for the band.
 Former Cure and Depeche Mode tour manager Daryl Bamonte became the band's manager.
 In November, Hewitt revealed that the band and debut album would be named 'Love Amongst Ruin', with the band name being "a very apt description of the place I found myself in after I was ejected from Placebo.
 My life, the way it had been, seemed to be in ruins but I got a lot of love from fans and friends and family".